justinmk/notes/delicious.md

 Salary Negotiation: Make More Money, Be More Valued
 ================================================================================
 https://www.kalzumeus.com/2012/01/23/salary-negotiation/
-tag="negotiation salary business hiring career game-theory"
+tag="negotiation salary business hiring career game-theory compensation"

 - Negotiating never makes (worthwhile) offers worse.
 This means you need what political scientists call a _commitment strategy_: you always, as a matter of